nandeshnair/gettingncleaningdata/README.md

 1. It is assumed that all files constituting the data set are located in a directory called "UCI HAR Dataset" which is located inside the current working directory.

 2. Additional information an be found the README file of the dataset.
-3. The run_analysis.R script can be used to perform the above mentioned analysis in Step 1-12
+3. The 'run_analysis.R' script can be used to perform the above mentioned analysis in Step 1-12